DYKQ

-100.5 Radyo Muscovado Sweet FM (100.5 FM) is a radio station owned by Gold Label Broadcasting System and operated by the Central Philippines State University.
+DYKQ (100.5 FM), on-air as 100.5 Radyo Muscovado Sweet FM, is a radio station owned by Gold Label Broadcasting System and operated by the Central Philippines State University.
 Its studio is located in John Paul Bldg.
 Brgy.
 Bacuyangan, Kabankalan.
 Despite being a college radio, it is an affiliate of K5 News FM for its news and talk programming.